Avian Drug Dose Calculator

 5. Weekly Dose (mg) = Daily Dose (mg) × 7

-These calculations ensure that the correct amount of medication is prepared for each administration.
+These calculations ensure that the correct amount of medication is prepared for each administration, with allometric scaling providing a more biologically appropriate dose estimate.

 💡 The principles of weight-based dosing are fundamental across veterinary medicine.
 Our Zoo Animal Drug Dose Calculator applies similar methods for a wide range of exotic species.